XeroxQ/chronograph/README.md

 **Simple math expressions**

 The start, resume and adjust action cards have built-in support for simple math expressions.
-This allows for random or computed timer or stopwatch durations and adjustments.
-Tokens
+This allows for random or computed timer and stopwatch durations, including calculations based on token values.

 For example: